Amy Purdy Keynote Speaker

-At 19, after experiencing flu-like symptoms, Amy was rushed to the hospital in a state of septic shock.
+Amy Purdy was just 19 when, after experiencing flu-like symptoms, she was rushed to the hospital in a state of septic shock.
 En route, she experienced respiratory and multiple organ failure which caused her to lose circulation to her extremities.
 When she entered into the hospital she was given less than a 2% chance of survival, put on life support and placed into a coma.
 After multiple blood transfusions, and the removal of her ruptured spleen, doctors diagnosed Amy with Meningococcal Meningitis, a vaccine preventable bacterial infection.
 Due to the lack of circulation she had suffered doctors had to amputate her legs below the knee.
 She later received a donated kidney from her father a week before her 21st birthday.

 After going through this life-altering experience, Amy challenged herself to move on with her life and attain goals that even those who have both legs struggle to achieve.
 Just three months after her kidney transplant, Amy entered the USASA National Snowboarding Championship where she won medals in three events.
-Today, she is one of the top ranked adaptive snowboarders in the world, and was the 2014 Paralympic Bronze Medalist.
-She is the only double leg amputee competing at the world class level.
+Today, she is one of the top ranked adaptive snowboarders in the world and the only double leg amputee competing at the world class level.

 Amy’s creativity, positive outlook and her never give up attitude have opened doors to many other opportunities including being featured in a Madonna music video, a lead actress role in an award winning independent film and multiple creative modeling projects including a photo shoot with musician and artist Nikki Sixx where her legs were custom made from steel to look like ice picks.